Your Account Your Account

 Contact Us Contact Us

-Use an ENERGY STAR® programmable thermostat.
+Use an ENERGY STAR® programmable thermostat or wifi thermostat.

 Water Quality Report 2017

 Continuing Our Commitment

 Know your H2O.
 Learn where your drinking water comes from and how it compares to federal standards by checking out our Drinking Water Quality Report (PDF 1MB).

 Fort Collins Utilities remains committed to delivering high-quality drinking water and meeting the challenges of source water protection, water conservation and community education.